 read more reviews by אולג 小奥

 SummaryTime!
 There's so little and so much of it...

-One of the very best parts of "Chrono Trigger" is its non-linearity.
-The game is very unlinear for an Eastern RPG - there are plenty of side quests, some optional areas, it is possible to choose when to confront the final boss, and there are many different endings, depending on the decisions taken by the player throughout the game.
 At a certain point, the player has to decide whether to kill an important character or to let him join the party; at another point, he has to rescue the main character, but he can also choose not to do so and to confront the final boss without him.
-After the game is finished, a cool New Game+ option becomes available: maintaining all the items and the stats from the previous game, the player can re-play "Chrono Trigger" from the beginning, and fight the final boss very early in the game (which was previously impossible because the characters were much too weak), adding more possible endings to the list.
-Few Eastern RPG which give the player so many subtle choices.
+After the game is finished, a New Game+ option becomes available: keeping all the items and the stats from the previous game, you are whisked to the beginning and can choose to fight the final boss very early in the game (which was previously impossible because the characters were much too weak), adding more possible endings to the list.

 The game makes a great opening statement by eliminating one of the most annoying building blocks of the genre - random battles.
 The rest of the gameplay is simple, elegant, and effective.
 Each party member has unique skills (called "techs") and magic.
 After spending some time fighting together with another character, he or she learns "double techs", which are possible to execute only when both characters are ready to perform an action.
 If three people have learned appropriate single techs, they can learn an even more powerful triple tech, which requires all three characters to be available.
 It is interesting to experiment with different party members and try out various double and triple techs.
 The game is very fluent, locations change all the time, regular enemies are not annoying, and due to finite encounters there is always plenty of time for exploration once an area is cleared out.